 - Work with the Colorado Historical Society, local historical societies, community groups and individuals to preserve and maintain historic areas and artifacts.
-Timeframe: On-going - Continue to work with state agencies and telecommunication utilities.
-Timeframe: On-going
+Timeframe: On-going - o Continue to work with state agencies and telecommunication utilities.

-- Work to include more surrounding areas in the local calling area.
-Timeframe: On-going - The County will continue to maintain and update layered GIS maps of all areas within Custer County and make this information available to local, state, and federal agencies as required.
+o Work to include more surrounding areas in the local calling area.

+The County will continue to maintain and update layered GIS maps of all areas within Custer County and make this information available to local, state, and federal agencies as required.

-- The county zoning authorities will present in a user-friendly process the policies for replatting and adjusting subdivision and pre-regulation parcels.
+The county zoning authorities will present in a user-friendly process the policies for replatting and adjusting subdivision and pre-regulation parcels.
 Zoning processes should be effective and affordable, not complex and punitive.

-Timeframe: On-going - The County will encourage the Tourism Board to continue to add more Tourist Orientated Directional Signs throughout the county.
-Timeframe: On-going
+o The County will encourage the Tourism Board to continue to add more Tourist Orientated Directional Signs throughout the county.